By Ralph Sonenshine, online MA in Economics Program Director

 Economics Research Careers in the Government

-Federal Trade Commission are going to be working on merger analysis, of pricing issues, basically looking at our regulatory or commerce laws.
+The Federal Trade Commission is going to be working on merger analysis, of pricing issues, basically looking at our regulatory or commerce laws.
 And they and the DOJ will be working on those issues.
 So the World Bank and the IMF are both located here in Washington DC.
 The World Bank will be working on a myriad of development issues.
-People go out there and do things like impact analysis, studies on funding in a developing or poor country, working with electrification or projects like that.
+People go out there and do things like impact analysis, studies on funding in a developing or poor country, working with electrification, or projects like that.

-And lastly, there are these some quasi-private organizations like Fannie Mae, Freddie Mac, and Sallie Mae.
+And lastly, there are some quasi-private organizations like Fannie Mae, Freddie Mac, and Sallie Mae.
 Fannie Mae, I know, hires a number of economists.
 In fact, we've got one or two in our program right now that are working at Fannie Mae doing mortgage analysis, delinquency analysis.
 I'm working with one of our students who's at Fannie Mae, and she's writing her capstone project and using the publicly available information that she has at Fannie Mae, plus just her knowledge of the mortgage market to help develop a capstone project.

 Additional Resources